-The state Department of Environmental Management said Tuesday that 117 mosquito samples from 37 traps set statewide on Sept.
-14 came back negative for both West Nile and Eastern Equine encephalitis.
+The state Department of Environmental Management said Monday that 121 mosquito samples from 37 traps set statewide during the week of July 7 came back negative for both West Nile and Eastern Equine Encephalitis.

-DEM said last week it had found West Nile in a sample for the third time this year.
-No mosquitoes have tested positive for Eastern Equine encephalitis this year in Rhode Island.
+No mosquitoes have tested positive for West Nile or Eastern Equine Encephalitis so far this year in Rhode Island.

 Mosquitoes are trapped weekly and tested into the fall.